design-automation/gs-json/README.md

 The topology of a polyline consists of a single wire.
 Each wire has:
 * a set of connected edges, and
-* a sequence of vertices, each of which is
+* a sequence of vertices.

 ### Polymeshes
 The topology of a polymesh consists of wires and faces.